THE UNIVERSITY SURGERY

 With a Practice Nurse: For routine appointments we will offer an appointment within five working days.

-If there is a delay in the appointment wait (when you arrive) of more than 20 minutes we will let you know.
+If there is a delay in the appointment wait (when you arrive) we will let you know.

 We are happy to update you on any delay situation if you feel that you have been waiting too long.